Baryon-antibaryon photoproduction cross sections off the proton: Model Fitting

 The exponential mass clustering parameter, $\theta_2$ ($c_m$ in Eq.~\ref{eq:clustering_modeling}), is largely independent of the beam energy at about 210 MeV, corresponding to an RMS relative momentum in the \pantip system of 0.46 GeV/c and a kinetic energy of 0.14 GeV.
 This supports the hypothesis that it is a property of the pair system rather than the overall reaction dynamics.

-The double exchange part of the fit is what enables the description of the broader angular distribution of anti-protons that is not mirrored by the protons.
-We find that the associated model parameters ($\theta_4 - \theta_9$) show no apparent energy dependence except for the lowest beam energies, as shown in Figure~\ref{fig:modelparamspbarp}.
+The double-exchange part of the fit is what enables the description of the broader angular distribution of antiprotons that is not mirrored by the protons.
+We find that the associated model parameters ($\theta_4$--$\theta_9$) show no apparent energy dependence except for the lowest beam energies, as shown in Figure~\ref{fig:modelparamspbarp}.

 For the two hyperon production channels, event statistics were insufficient to compute beam-energy dependent model parameters.
 A single set of parameters was extracted across all beam energies for each reaction channel.
 A satisfactory description of the available data was achieved using a single double exchange component in the reaction mechanism for both hyperon creation cases.